Jiale-Qiu/Cybersecurity-Portfolio/Homelab (In Progress)/README.md

 *Disclaimer: The homelab is in a very early stage, big changes could happen*\
 September 6, 2025 - Present

-This Homelab will run on the OWASP Juice Shop.
-I plan to develop essential cybersecurity red and blue team skills whilst gaining experience in information techonology (IT) as well as report writing.
+This homelab will be primarily run on the OWASP Juice Shop.

+Primary Goals:
+ - Develop penetration testing skills and learn how to write reports
+ - Identify malicious actions within logs, reconstruct what happened, and write a report
+ - Create rules utilizing Sysmon/Wazuh/Elastic to detect malicious activity

+Secondary Goals:
+ - Engineer the OWASP Juice Shop to be more secure
+ - Run an audit risk assessment and see how the juice shop complies with standards
+ - Utilize AI to streamline and augment performance.